aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 - Use print tools later on to optimize prototypes

 There are tools out there to prototype in HTML in a very visual and easy way, like [Easel](http://www.easel.io/), [Divshot](http://www.divshot.com/) or [JetStrap](http://jetstrap.com/).

+#### Good ol’ Photoshop and the Designer’s panacea

+> Fireworks and Photoshop can’t cut it for responsive design — they’re bringing a knife to a gun fight – Andy Clarke

+Yeah.
+[Andy Clarke](http://twitter.com/malarkey) also came up with one of the best reasons why Photoshop is no longer the best friend of the designer.
+Create a new document and it will ask you for its dimensions.
+Damn.